wp-plugins/ss-device-detector/readme.txt

 == Description ==

-The purpose of the plugin is to help both WordPress users and developers with shortcodes and function respectevly, to implement a server side responsive solution for their theme.
+The purpose of the plugin is to help both WordPress users and developers with shortcodes and function respectively, to implement a server side responsive solution for their theme.
 The difference is substantial compared to solutions like ` display:none `.
 When using the "display" CSS instruction on, let's say, an image, the browser actually downloads the entire image and then it hides it.
 With this solution the image is no longer downloaded.
 SS comes from 'server-side'.